Home > Pregnancy > Baby Development > 33 Weeks Pregnant

 As you get heavier in the third trimester, you may not feel like doing your usual exercises.
 Try swimming – you can keep in shape, while the water takes the weight off your joints.

-When your baby arrives, he or she may be the most beautiful thing you have ever seen, or may seem pretty strange.
+When your baby arrives, he or she may be the most beautiful thing you have ever seen or may seem pretty strange.
 Here Lindsay from New Lynn describes how she reacted to her new baby:

 “He was a boy, and I’d always thought I’d have a girl, so that was a surprise.
 His head was very pointed because I’d had a long labour and it had got moulded during the delivery.
 He was bluish, rather than pink, and I wasn’t expecting the umbilical cord to still be in place.
 I was nervous about touching the clip on the cord.
-His testicles also looked absolutely massive compared to the rest of him – I was quite reassured when the midwife told me he would ‘grow into it’.
+His testicles also looked absolutely massive compared to the rest of him – I was quite reassured when the midwife told me he would ‘grow into them’.
 He also looked so sweet and vulnerable that my heart went out to him.
 I don’t know if this was bonding or not, but I knew that I didn’t want to let him out of my sight’.